Drop the Device and Unplug for Your WellnessDec 14, 2021

 Dopamine is like a jolt of euphoria

 During technological stimulus, push notification, text, social media, etc., your body will send dopamine to your limbic system and see this stimulus as a reward.
 Essentially, you get a hit of dopamine, boosting your mood.
 Your body then desires this enhancement and seeks more dopamine to satiate this craving for more positive stimulus.
 As the cycle repeats, your mind builds a habit, leaving you desiring reward from the signal.
-This leads to phone checking, downloading more apps to send signals, and a spiral toward dependence.
+This leads to phone checking, downloading more apps to send signals and a spiral toward dependence.

 We have established that technology is truly addictive.
 To prove this concept, researchers have performed perfusion imaging of the brain for people receiving messages on their phone.
 What they found is that when the people in the study received text messages the dopamine signals in the brain lit up on imaging.
-These areas of the brain signaling dopamine are what create addiction and similar response is seem to other addictive substances.
+These areas of the brain signaling dopamine are what create addiction and a similar response is seem to other addictive substances.

 However, the punches do not stop there.
 Not only is technology addictive, but it also can affect your sleep.